vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I went to Trader Joe's to buy groceries, finishing checkout at 4:51 PM.
 I finally went to Udupi Palace and got a takeout of spinach masala dosa.

+## Wednesday May 26

+In the afternoon I went to the Goodwill on 67th Street in North Oakland to try to dump my clothes (walking both ways).
+I left my home around 1:15 PM and got back around 3 PM.
+I arrived five minutes after the donation station closed (2:05 PM versus 2 PM) so was unable to dump my clothes.
+On the way back, I took a peek and a photo of my old residence.

+I had minimal human contact in the trip.

+## Thursday May 27

+### Afternoon dumping trip

+In the afternoon (leaving home shortly after noon) I went to the Goodwill on 67th Street in North Oakland to dump my clothes.
+I finished the dumping at 12:55 PM and then went to Photolab at 2235 5th Street where I donated an old camera (around 1:35 PM).
+I got back home around 2 PM.